russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 How many pages is The Upstarts: How Uber, Airbnb, and the Killer Companies of the New Silicon Valley Are Changing the World and when was it published?

-The Upstarts spans approximately 368 pages and was published in May 2017.
-This length allows for an in-depth exploration of the topics covered, providing comprehensive insights into the companies discussed.
+The Upstarts spans approximately 368 pages and was published in September 2017.
+This length allows for a comprehensive exploration of modern entrepreneurial movements and their implications.